Rtybe/AutomationGITConnection/README.md

 CONFIGURATIONS

-    Screenshout on failure when showing reports
+    Screenshout on failure: ON  (Handling reports)
-    Environment files for Data handling
+    Environment files: ON
-    Enabled Manual Trigger in the pipeline
+    Enabled Manual Trigger in the pipeline: ON

 FILES